-Whether you’re just starting out with basic employee training or you have a fully developed program, seeing any sort of growth and success can’t happen without understanding key performance indicators.
+Whether you’re just starting out with basic employee training, or you have a fully developed program, your ability to measure training effectiveness can’t happen without understanding key performance indicators.

 When you’re looking at the right key performance indicators (KPIs), it’s much easier to see if your training is having the outcomes and return on investment you’d hoped it would.

-In this post, we’ll help you understand KPI development for employee training programs (with some KPI examples to get you started) so you can prove the value of learning in your organization.
+In this post, we’ll help you understand KPI development for employee training programs (with some training metric examples to get you started) so you can prove the value of learning in your organization.

 What Are Key Performance Indicators for Training and Development?